GECOM discovers another soaked ballot box

-The Guyana Elections Commission (GECOM) while in Day 23 of the National Recount ongoing at the Arthur Chung Conference Center found another ballot box where the contents were soaked.
+The Guyana Elections Commission (GECOM) while in Day 23 of the National Recount ongoing at the Arthur Chung Conference Center found another ballot box in which the contents were soaked.

-Kaieteur News was informed that the ballot box number 8036 came from District 8.

-Images of the soaked ballot box showed the contents soaked and molded.
+Kaieteur News was informed that the ballot box number 8036 came from District Eight.
+Images of the soaked ballot box showed the contents soaked and moulded.

 May 28, 2020